Prep time: 45 minutes

 ½ cup|120 ml heavy cream

 1 tablespoon granulated sugar

 1 teaspoon kosher salt

 Chef's Tip: If you aren't using the same weight of berries as above, here's how you figure out your measurements for the sugar and lemon juice: - Weigh your berries in grams - Weight of berries x .67 = weight of sugar - Weight of berries x .024 = weight of lemon juice - Increase or decrease brandy to taste.
 1. Set a towel down next to the stove.
 On top of it, place a thermometer and a bowl with water and a skimmer in it.
 Take 5 small plates and stick them into the freezer.

-6. Preheat oven on to 350 degrees.
-To make the custard, in a large bowl, add all the custard ingredients together and whisk in a mixer until pale yellow in color, about 2–3 minutes.
+- Heat oven to 350°F. Make the custard: in a large bowl, add all the custard ingredients together and whisk in a mixer until pale yellow in color, about 2–3 minutes.
 Transfer to a non-metal bowl.

-7. For the French toast, take two slices of brioche and with a knife, make a 2" slit in one side of the bread, bringing the tip of the knife to the center of the bread, making a pocket for the jam.
+- For the French toast, take two slices of brioche and with a knife, make a 2-inch slit in one side of the bread, bringing the tip of the knife to the center of the bread, making a pocket for the jam.
 Open the slit with your fingers, and with a spoon, pour in a tablespoon of raspberry jam.

-8. Place two skillets on the stove and turn on to medium-high heat.
+- Place two skillets on the stove over medium-high.
 Toss a tablespoon of butter into each skillet, letting the butter melt and bubble.
 While the butter melts, take the two stuffed brioche slices and dunk them into the custard, ensuring both sides are full of custard.
 Place the bread slices into the hot skillets and let the slices sear, 1 minute.
 Flip the brioche after a minute, ensuring it has a nice sear, and pop into the oven for 6 minutes.